 Una Mathiesen Gjerde is a producer, critic, and curator.
-Gjerde will participate in a conversation with artist Wencke Mühleisen and present the project SYKLUS during Coasts fourth edition.
+Gjerde participated in a conversation with artist Wencke Mühleisen and presented the project SYKLUS during Coasts fourth edition.

 SYKLUS is an on-going research project curated by Una Mathiesen Gjerde, focusing on female bodies and bodily fluids in art, especially menstruation, as a concrete artistic tool and a symbol of female abjection.
 Through the inclusion of female artists from different generations and practices, SYKLUS aims to tell multiple stories of menstrual experience, of both being and not being menstrual, and how this relates to the experience of feeling – or not feeling – female.

 Female artists have since the 1960s used menstrual references in their work, including internationally acclaimed artists – such as Judy Chicago, Carolee Schneemann and Zanele Muholi.
 However, these menstrual art works have received almost no attention whatsoever from art historians.
 One would think that the “gender equality” of “liberal” Scandinavia would imply an exception to this rule, but this is not the case.
 By presenting a selection of menstrual art works from 1982 to today, SYKLUS aims to challenge the invisibility of menstrual art.
 What separates the older menstrual art works from the younger?
 Does all menstrual art have to be political?

 SYKLUS encompasses a variety of media such as installation, performance, photography, video, paintings, ceramics, and comics, some of which include or make use of actual menstrual blood as an integrated part of the artistic expression.

 Others open for new ways of exploring and understanding menstruation as a biological fluid and symbol, or its sociocultural significance, without using menstrual blood.